May 16, 2025

 Selfie Scavenger Hunt

 This fundraiser is an all-ages hit!
-Provide registered students with a list of places or items that participants have to find and take a selfie with.
+Provide registered students with a list of places or items that participants must find and take a selfie with.
 They then upload their photos and tag your nonprofit, giving you some promotion, too!

-Consider setting this up as a peer-to-peer fundraiser and giving mulligans or a head start for top fundraisers.
+Consider setting this up as a peer-to-peer fundraiser, giving mulligans or a head start for top fundraisers.

 Teacher Wishlist

-Teacher appreciation week is in May.
-Honor your hardworking staff with a teacher wishlist campaign, where parents, community members, alumni, and other supporters can give to fulfill specific teachers’ needs.
-Simply set up your wishlist as items within your donor management system and share it with your network.
+Teacher Appreciation Week is in May.
+Honor your hardworking staff with a teacher wishlist campaign, where parents, community members, alums, and other supporters can give to fulfill specific teachers’ needs.
+Set up your wishlist as items within your fundraising software and share it with your network.